 For this competition, the application should include qualifications of the applicant, any programmatic staff positions, and the project PIs.
-Consideration of an applicant's qualifications to perform the proposed work within the budget and time available may be influenced by the past performance of the relevant individual or organization.
+Consideration of an applicant's qualifications to perform the proposed work within the budget and time available may be influenced by the past performance of the relevant individual or organization, as described in the application.